A journey through the living messages of Christ

 “I vouch for him that he is working hard for you and for those at Laodicea and Hierapolis.”

-— Colossians 4:13 (NIV) — The apostle Paul speaking of Epaphras
+— Colossians 4:13 — The Apostle Paul about Epaphras

 Epaphras, sent by Paul, founded the Christian community in Hierapolis.
-Here you will also find the Martyrium of the Apostle Philip, discovered by archaeologists — the place where tradition holds that Philip was martyred.
+Here also lies the martyrium of the Apostle Philip, discovered by archaeologists — the site where tradition says Philip was martyred.
 The impressive 15,000-seat Roman theater, the Necropolis (one of the largest in antiquity), and the Gate of Domitian complete the picture of an extraordinary civilization.

 The Island of Patmos — The Place of Revelation

-Patmos is the sacred island where the Apostle John was exiled in AD 95, under Emperor Domitian.
+Patmos is the sacred island where the Apostle John was exiled in 95 AD, under Emperor Domitian.
 Here, in a cave on the mountainside, John received the vision that would become the Book of Revelation — the last book of the Bible.

 “I, John, your brother and companion in the suffering and kingdom and patient endurance that are ours in Jesus, was on the island of Patmos because of the word of God and the testimony of Jesus.”

-The Cave of the Apocalypse (the Grotto) — the exact place where tradition holds John received the Revelation — is today a venerated pilgrimage site.
-The Monastery of St. John the Theologian, built in 1088, dominates the island from its hilltop, with fortress walls and an impressive collection of manuscripts.
-The old town of Chora, with its white houses cascading down the hillside, completes the scene.
-The entire complex is a UNESCO World Heritage Site.
+The Cave of the Apocalypse (the Grotto) — the exact place where tradition says John received the Revelation — is today a venerated pilgrimage site.
+The Monastery of Saint John the Theologian, built in 1088, dominates the island from the hilltop, with fortress walls and an impressive collection of manuscripts.
+The old town of Chora, with its white houses cascading down the hill, completes the picture.
+The entire complex is a UNESCO site.

 Why this journey is unique